Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

-You can download all (this readme, the example and the remover) [here](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/archive/refs/heads/main.zip),
+- 💡 You can download all (this readme, the example and the remover) [here 💾](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/archive/refs/heads/main.zip),
-or just click on Code then Download ZIP.
+or just click on "Code" then "Download ZIP".

-You can download just the EXAMPLE file (Rebind.reg) to edit yourself [here]().
+  - The EXAMPLE file (Rebind.reg) it's meant to be edited by you.
-This one is ALREADY modified and will add the necessary "hex" value to the registry,
+This file is ALREADY modified and will add the necessary "hex" value to the registry,
 so before applying it you have to EDIT IT properly.

-If you want to get rid of the remapping, download [this file]() as well (remover.reg),
+  - If you want to get rid of the remapping, use the file "remover.reg",
-this one can be even used to create the empty hex value.
+it can be even used to create just the empty hex value.

-Every time you apply the values, you must AT LEAST logout and login (or restart), for the changes to take effect.
+  - Every time you apply the values, you must AT LEAST logout and login (or restart), for the changes to take effect.

 ---

-How to create the value in the registry whitout the example file:
+- 📜 How to create the value in the registry whitout the example file:
-1- Open "C:\Windows\regedit.exe"
+  - 1- Open "C:\Windows\regedit.exe"
-2- Go to "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout" (not Keyboard Layout**S**)
+  - 2- Go to "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout" (not \Keyboard Layout**S**)
-3- Create a new binary value here, named: "Scancode Map" (without quotes).
+  - 3- Create a new "binary value" here, named "Scancode Map" (without quotes).

-What goes inside the binary value is described below, in the regedit file format (so not manually entering via regedit.exe).
+- What goes inside the binary value is described below, in the regedit file format, so you don't have to manually enter values via regedit.exe, but just modify Rebind.reg.

 ---

-## Example: ##
+## ⚠️ Example: ##

 ```
 Windows Registry Editor Version 5.00